Since their introduction in the early 20th century, cars have become integral to human life.

 J

-- Jack point:
+- Jack point

 reinforced metal under the car where you can safely place jacks when lifting the car